pipiscrew/miniKB/README.md

 * 4 PHP files
 * 4 JS files

 Database file and structure if doesnt exist will be created on first run, see the `login.php` code.
-On tests able to load 3000 records in 3 seconds.
+On tests is able to load 3000 records in 3 seconds.
 &nbsp;

 https://github.com/wenzhixin/bootstrap-table/assets/3852762/edc4062b-c61d-453b-b3da-09e33198a27d